 Application for a place at Sacred Heart College takes the following steps:

-- As soon as the fees are paid in full, a confirmation of place and a receipt is issued.
-These documents are required by Immigration New Zealand in order to obtain a student visa to study at the College.
-Students should apply for their visa as soon as they receive these documents.
+Step 4: As soon as the fees are paid in full, a Confirmation of Place and a receipt is issued.
+These documents are required by New Zealand Immigration to obtain a student visa to study at the College.
+Students should apply for their visa as soon as they have received these documents.

-- Orientation information is sent to the student at least two weeks prior to the student commencing his course at the College.
+Step 5: An orientation information/programme is sent to the student/agent at least two weeks prior to the student commencing their studies at the College.

 Selection will be made by the Director of International Students.
 Students will be recruited from as wide range of countries as possible so that many cultures are represented at the College.

-- Sacred Heart College accepts International Students at Years 9-13 level.
-Students are accepted at Year 7 and 8 only if a parent or designated caregiver lives with them full time in New Zealand and subject to place availability;
+- Sacred Heart College accepts students from Year levels 9-13.
+Students are accepted at Year 7 and 8 only if a parent or designated caregiver lives with them full time in New Zealand and this is subject to a place being available;

 - The College may require testimonials to be provided to demonstrate that the student has a genuine desire to learn, and a good record of attendance at his previous school;

-- The College reserves the right to place the student in appropriate courses based on the student’s academic background and competency in English.
+- The College reserves the right to place the student in appropriate courses based on the student’s competency in English.